madbence/node-drawille-canvas/README.md

 $ npm install drawille-canvas
 ```

+In node `v0.10` it's a bit slow, with node `v0.11` it runs very smoothly.

 ## Usage

 See [example](example.js), check out in the console (`node example`) or in the [browser](http://madbence.github.io/node-drawille-canvas/) (`example.html`).